whirlwin/try-js/README.md

 ### .flatMap(flatMapFn) - Returns a flat mapped value
 Accepts a function that transforms a nested Try

+### .getOrElse(defaultValue) - Returns the value or default value
+Accepts a default value which is returned in case of failure, otherwise the value is returned

 ### .isFailure() - Returns a boolean

 ### .isSuccess() - Returns a boolean